 - The amount of interest expense used in the denominator of the ratio is again an accounting measurement.
 It may include a discount or premium on the sale of the bonds and may not include the actual interest expense to be paid.
 To avoid such issues, it is advisable to use the interest rate on the face of the bonds.

 Times interest earned ratio measures the Company’s solvency and its ability to service its debt obligations.
 The ratio is indicative of the number of times the earnings to the interest expenses of the Company.
-Higher the ratio better is the financial position of the Company and it is a better candidate to raise more debt.
-A ratio of more than 1 is favorable however lenders should not rely on the ratio alone to decide.
-Other factors and ratios like debt ratio, debt-equity ratio, industry and economic conditions should be considered before lending.
+The higher the ratio better is the financial position of the Company, and it is a better candidate to raise more debt.
+A ratio of more than 1 is favorable; however, lenders should not rely on the ratio alone to decide.
+Other factors and ratios like debt ratio, debt-equity ratio, industry, and economic conditions should be considered before lending.

-This has been a guide to what is Times Interest Earned Ratio?
-Here we discuss its formula, calculation of Times Interest Earned ratio along with practical examples.
-Here we also look at the advantages and disadvantages of using this ratio for financial analysis.
+This article has been a guide to what is Times Interest Earned Ratio and its meaning.
+Here we discuss how to use the Times Interest Earned ratio along with practical examples, advantages, and disadvantages.
 You may learn more about ratio analysis from the following articles –